mikkel32/CoolBox/README.md

   that should be ignored entirely by the Force Quit monitor.
   ``FORCE_QUIT_IGNORE_AGE`` skips processes younger than this many seconds so short-lived helpers do not clutter the list.
+  ``FORCE_QUIT_IDLE_CPU`` sets the CPU percentage considered idle for adaptive sampling.
+After a process stays below this for ``FORCE_QUIT_IDLE_CYCLES`` refreshes, CPU usage collection is skipped for up to ``FORCE_QUIT_MAX_SKIP`` cycles with exponential backoff.
+Idle processes no longer trigger expensive ``cpu_times`` calls, dramatically reducing monitor overhead.
+  When activity resumes, idle counters reset automatically so metrics remain responsive without manual intervention.
+  ``FORCE_QUIT_IDLE_BASELINE`` controls how quickly per-process idle baselines adapt to recent CPU usage. ``FORCE_QUIT_IDLE_RATIO`` specifies the fraction of the baseline considered idle.
+Together they let the monitor learn typical process activity and dynamically tune skip thresholds for even lower impact.
+  ``FORCE_QUIT_IDLE_DECAY`` sets the fraction of the skip interval retained when a process becomes active again.
+Values below ``1`` slowly reduce skipping instead of resetting immediately, smoothing out CPU spikes.
+  ``FORCE_QUIT_IDLE_GLOBAL_ALPHA`` controls how quickly a global idle baseline adapts to observed CPU usage.
+New processes use this baseline to determine skip thresholds before they accumulate history of their own, improving accuracy when many short-lived helpers appear.
+  ``FORCE_QUIT_IDLE_JITTER`` introduces random jitter when skip intervals increase so multiple processes do not resample in lockstep.
+Set to ``1`` to disable.
+  ``FORCE_QUIT_IDLE_WINDOW`` controls how many recent CPU samples are averaged when computing idle baselines for each process, smoothing out spikes and improving skip accuracy.
+  ``FORCE_QUIT_IDLE_HYSTERESIS`` adds a margin around the idle threshold so processes must fall below ``(1-h)`` or exceed ``(1+h)`` times the threshold before switching states, preventing rapid flapping.
+  ``FORCE_QUIT_IDLE_REFRESH`` forces a CPU sample if a process hasn't been measured for this many seconds, ensuring long-idle processes still update their baselines.
+  ``FORCE_QUIT_IDLE_SKIP_ALPHA`` controls how strongly idle baselines are updated when CPU sampling is skipped.
+Higher values adapt faster to long periods of inactivity.
+  ``FORCE_QUIT_IDLE_GRACE`` sets how many initial refresh cycles a new process is always sampled before idle skipping can activate, allowing more accurate baselines.
+  ``FORCE_QUIT_BULK_CPU`` sets how many sampled processes trigger a bulk ``/proc`` scan for CPU times.
+When the number of active processes exceeds this threshold, the monitor reads all CPU times in one pass to further reduce overhead.
+  ``FORCE_QUIT_BULK_WORKERS`` controls how many threads are used for the bulk scan so large systems can prefetch CPU times in parallel.
+  ``FORCE_QUIT_LOAD_THRESHOLD`` sets the system CPU usage percentage that triggers a temporary pause in monitoring.
+When exceeded, the watcher skips ``FORCE_QUIT_LOAD_CYCLES`` refreshes to reduce contention.
+  ``FORCE_QUIT_LOAD_CYCLES`` configures how many cycles are skipped each time the threshold is hit.
+Set the threshold to ``0`` to disable this behaviour.
   ``FORCE_QUIT_TREND_SLOW_RATIO`` and ``FORCE_QUIT_TREND_FAST_RATIO`` adjust how
   aggressively refresh intervals respond to the number of trending processes.
   Set ``FORCE_QUIT_AUTO_KILL`` to ``cpu``, ``mem`` or ``both`` to automatically